Jump to Departmental Services by following the links below:

 Water meter installations and non-emergency water issues

-- New water meter inspections are available through the Township's Building Department for dwellings in an unoccupied stage.
+- New water meter inspections are available through the Township's Building Division for dwellings in an unoccupied stage.

 - Water/Wastewater Operators will not enter occupied dwellings having more than one person in the home at the time of conducting the inspection.